"Heroes" (album): Recording process

-According to biographer Thomas Jerome Seabrook, the recording process for "Heroes" began at a very quick pace, following along from Low's process, with the basic backing tracks for side one being completed in just two days.
+According to the biographer Thomas Jerome Seabrook, the recording process for "Heroes" began at a very quick pace, following along from Low's process, with the basic backing tracks for side one being completed in just two days.
 Although he fed Davis's drums through his Eventide H910 Harmonizer on Low, Visconti used it sparingly on "Heroes", only during the mixing stage, and as such, the drum sound is atmospheric to the room; Davis also added congas and timpani to his set to take advantage of the large studio space.
 Visconti gave high praise to Davis, calling him "one of the best drummers I've ever worked with," further calling Alomar and Murray "amazing musicians...you'd just throw a few chord changes at them and they'd run with it."
 In an interview with NME later in the year, Eno said the initial phase of recording was "all done in a very casual kind of way."
 Bowie gave "very brief instruction", then the band would play.
 Hesitant at first, Eno found the process surprisingly effective, with most tracks being done in one take.
 Eno stated, "We did second takes, but they weren't nearly as good."